-For a large list of points it may be desirable if no bitmaps are displayed on the device.
-With this option no bitmaps are stored and displayed.
+For a large list of points (or whyever) it can be useful when no bitmaps are displayed on device.
+With this option no bitmap is stored and displayed.

 '''

 gpsbabel -i gpx -f "My Points.gpx" -o garmin_gpi,hide -F "My Points.gpi"

 '''